jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 The function turns a string into a printer that invokes the indentation argument with level 0.

-To implement `indent` we need to transform a printer into a new one that adds one to the indentation level when invoking the indent function:
+To implement `indent` we need to transform a printer into a new one that adds one to the indentation level when applying the indent function:

 {% highlight fsharp %}
 let indent p = fun ind -> p (fun n -> ind (n + 1))